Championing cash transfers as a default solution to ending extreme poverty and vulnerability

 What We’re Doing:

-- Advocating for cash transfers as a core response tool, not just for emergency relief, but also for recovery and long-term resilience.
+- Partnering with global thought leaders to advocate for cash transfers as a core response tool, not just for emergency relief, but also for recovery and long-term resilience.

 - Transforming disaster response by getting cash to survivors within days, not weeks or months.